moffzilla/OAI-Docker/hss/README.md

 Please note that for integrating other EPC Roles, IP end points must be pre-configured In order to automate this process a Docker bridge is created:
+(You can check the bridge has been pre-created with `docker network ls`)

 `docker network create --driver=bridge --subnet=172.19.0.0/24 --gateway=172.19.0.1 oainet`